-This garlic fish curry couldn’t be easier to make – it’s a simple, spicy and of course, garlicky.
+This garlic fish curry couldn’t be easier to make – it’s simple, spicy, and of course, garlicky.

 Roby and I are observing Lent this month, and so seafood has been on the menu a lot lately.
 While we’d be happy eating this shrimp curry every week, I figured it was time for something new.
 If you’re a big fan of garlic, you’re going to love this dish.

 While visiting a friend’s house this past weekend, I spent a lot of time talking to her parents about food (typical me.
 I am that friend).
 Her dad told me how to prepare this simple garlic fish curry – and I’m so happy that I tried it!
 It’s effortless and tasty – a perfect combination.